-Tooth decay is a disease that causes the destruction of enamel, which is the hard outer surface of a tooth.
+Tooth decay causes the destruction of enamel, which is the hard outer surface of a tooth.
 As tooth decay progresses, it can attack deeper layers of a tooth, leading to cavities.
+Treatments can include fluoride, fillings, crowns, and more.

 If a person does not receive treatment for tooth decay, it can lead to more issues with the teeth and mouth.
 However, some treatments can help prevent or stop the spread of tooth decay.